What are Creative Therapies?

 Why work creatively?

-My experience of working creatively with people is that it can help you access your unconscious feelings, patterns and beliefs more easily and make sense of yourself and your challenges in a uniquely different way.
+Working creatively can help you access your unconscious feelings, patterns and beliefs more easily, and make sense of yourself and your challenges in a uniquely different way.

 It is also a powerful way of connecting with a sense of the ‘transpersonal’ - i.e. experiences beyond our own personal identity which encompass wider aspects of humankind, our spiritual selves, the planet and the cosmos.